Photo by Martin Falbisoner

 Best Hotels on Croatia's Islands: Hvar, Korčula & Brač (2026)

-Hvar's Carpe Diem beach club and the extraordinary Aman Sveti Stefan Montenegro, Korčula's Marco Polo birthplace boutiques, and Brač's Zlatni Rat beach — the finest Adriatic island hotels for 2026.
+Hvar's Carpe Diem beach club and Aman Sveti Stefan in Montenegro, Korčula's Marco Polo birthplace boutiques, and Brač's Zlatni Rat beach — the best Adriatic island hotels for 2026.

 Croatia’s Adriatic Islands

-The Croatian Adriatic coast has 1,246 islands (the most islands of any European coastline) — the most extraordinary island-hopping destination in Europe, the extraordinary clarity of the Adriatic (the most transparent sea in the Mediterranean — the extraordinary visibility of 30–40m in the clearest inshore areas, the extraordinary blue-green color created by the extraordinary limestone seabed), and the extraordinary Dalmatian cultural character (the extraordinary Roman heritage — Diocletian’s Palace in Split (the most completely preserved Roman imperial palace in the world), the extraordinary Venetian heritage (the extraordinary campaniles, the extraordinary loggia, and the extraordinary stone towns of Hvar and Korčula — the most beautifully preserved Venetian towns outside Venice), and the extraordinary Mediterranean food culture (the extraordinary grilled fish, the extraordinary Peka (the extraordinary octopus or lamb slow-cooked under an iron dome in wood ash — the most distinctive cooking method in Dalmatia), and the extraordinary Plavac Mali wine (the most intense red wine in Croatia)).
+The Croatian Adriatic coast has 1,246 islands (the most islands of any European coastline) — one of the best island-hopping destinations in Europe, with remarkably clear Adriatic waters (among the most transparent seas in the Mediterranean, with visibility of 30–40m in the clearest inshore areas and a blue-green color created by the limestone seabed), and a distinctive Dalmatian cultural character: Roman heritage (Diocletian’s Palace in Split, the most completely preserved Roman imperial palace in the world), Venetian heritage (the campaniles, the loggia, and the stone towns of Hvar and Korčula — among the most beautifully preserved Venetian towns outside Venice), and a strong Mediterranean food culture (grilled fish, Peka — octopus or lamb slow-cooked under an iron dome in wood ash, the most distinctive cooking method in Dalmatia — and Plavac Mali wine, among the most intense reds in Croatia).

 Hvar — The Glamour Island

-Character: Hvar is the most glamorous Croatian island — the extraordinary Hvar Town (the most beautiful town in Croatia — the extraordinary 13th-century Cathedral of St Stephen, the extraordinary loggia, the extraordinary Venetian arsenal (the most complete in the Adriatic) and the extraordinary Fortica fortress above), the extraordinary social scene (the most international and most fashionable night and beach scene in Croatia — the extraordinary Hvar catamaran day trips to the extraordinary Pakleni Islands (the extraordinary 20-island archipelago west of Hvar, the extraordinary pristine beaches), and the extraordinary Carpe Diem beach club (the most famous beach club in Croatia)).
+Character: Hvar is the most glamorous Croatian island — Hvar Town (the most beautiful town in Croatia — the 13th-century Cathedral of St Stephen, the loggia, the Venetian arsenal, among the most complete in the Adriatic, and the Fortica fortress above), a lively social scene (the most international and fashionable night and beach scene in Croatia — catamaran day trips to the Pakleni Islands, a 20-island archipelago west of Hvar with pristine beaches, and the Carpe Diem beach club, the most famous beach club in Croatia).

 Best Hvar Hotels